Can an alcoholic make a valid will?

 Following Mr Hopkins’ death, the defendants entered a caveat on the grounds that, due to his alcohol related medical conditions, he lacked capacity to make the will, was unable to understand or approve its contents or had been susceptible to undue influence exerted on him by Mr Edkins when he was vulnerable.

 The Judge concluded that, despite his periods of confusion, the rational nature of Mr Hopkins’ instructions to the solicitor and her assessments of his level of understanding were enough for him to have had sufficient testamentary capacity when giving instructions for his will and later executing it.
 The solicitor’s evidence was accepted and the Judge also believed that Mr Hopkins understood both what he was doing and the effect of his will.

 This case illustrates the difficulties with challenging the validity of a will on the grounds of lack of testamentary capacity arising from alcoholism.
 Although not an easy challenge to make, each case will turn on its own particular facts.
-If you are concerned that a loved one’s alcohol dependence may have led to them lacking capacity at the time of making their will, contact our will dispute specialists on 0808 139 1599 or email us at [email protected] for a free assessment.
+If you would like to know more about, ‘Can an alcoholic make a valid will?’, contact our specialist lawyers on 0333 888 0407 or email us at [email protected] for a free assessment.